 The MPCA conducted an EDGE_MN pilot project in January 2014 with eight labs and contractors.
 After the pilot project, the EQuIS project management team evaluate the benefits of EDGE_MN and is continuing efforts to determine the amount and type of support that the MPCA will need to provide to users following a complete rollout.

 The MPCA developed EDGE Standard Operating Procedures and provided training to field staff and contractors in July 2014.
-EDGE_MN is now rolled out to those programs ready to adapt it and use this tool during upcoming 2015 field season.
+EDGE_MN is now rolled out to those programs ready to adapt it and use this tool.

 Lab_MN is an electronic data deliverable (EDD) format developed by the MPCA and MN.IT enabling labs to submit results in an EQuIS-ready format.
 It incorporates EQuIS data standards and enables remote error checking prior to submitting data to the MPCA.
-Beginning in 2015, all major labs supplying EQuIS-bound data are required to adopt this standard.
+All major labs supplying EQuIS-bound data are required to adopt this standard.

 COC procedures must be followed to maintain and document sample possession.
-The MPCA has developed a COC that can be populated within the EDGE application or on paper provide labs with the information necessary to work in the Lab_MN format.
+The MPCA has developed a COC that can be populated within the EDGE application or on paper.
+The COC provides the labs with the information necessary to work in the Lab_MN format.
 The COC is available within EDGE_MN and by downloading the COC template.

 EQuIS Enterprise is an existing web based processing and reporting tool used primarily by MPCA staff.
 In the future, a data submittal portal will be incorporated into EQuIS Enterprise to provide internal and external partners a more automated data submittal and response system.

 - Earthsoft YouTube Office Hours sessions

 - Surface Water Data Submittals, Review, and Reports